allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 For scheduling, BigFlow uses Google Cloud Composer, which is a super easy to set up version of [Airflow](https://airflow.apache.org/), hosted on GCP.
 Airflow is not a part of local development though.
-Let us talk about that a bit more.

 ## Deployment